Imagen dinámica

 For his part, Norman found his place at St. John Publishing Company, although his trajectory was briefly interrupted when he was drafted into the army in 1950.
 However, not even military service in Germany could stop Joe’s creativity, who continued drawing stories for DC from across the Atlantic.

-Imagine the scene: Joe Kubert, freshly returned from his military service in Germany, brimming with enthusiasm and new ideas, meets with his old friend Norman Maurer in Los Angeles.
+Imagine the scene: Joe Kubert, freshly returned from his military service in Germany, brimming with enthusiasm and new ideas, meets his old friend Norman Maurer in Los Angeles.
 The atmosphere is charged with possibilities, and it’s at this precise moment that Joe shares a vision that would change the course of comic book history.

 The process wasn’t easy.
 They had to become improvised designers and engineers, solving problems that no one had faced before in the comic industry.
 How to design the glasses to be effective and economical?
 How to make the inks match perfectly with the lenses to create the desired 3D effect?
 Each step was a new challenge, but also an opportunity to innovate.